-A prostate biopsy has a slight risk of causing problems such as:
+A prostate biopsy has a risk of causing problems such as:

 - Infection.
 A urinary tract infection is the most common infection that can happen after a prostate biopsy.
+Less common infections include prostatitis, bacteremia, and sepsis.
 You will likely be given an antibiotic before the test to lower your chance for getting an infection.